AnetoEnterprise/URE/README.md

 # URE
-Thank you for choosing the Universal Runtime Environment (EEU) as your environment of your operating system for you help to create well your own universal programming language and help other programmers use your new language to
+Thank you for choosing the Universal Runtime Environment (URE) as your environment of your operating system for you help to create well your own universal programming language and help other programmers use your new language to